Sydney Attractions - My 10 Favorites - Australia

 2.The Rocks

-In 1788, the first Europeans set their feet on Australian soil at the area of "the Rocks" in Sydney, and from this headland a city began to form.
-Still available today 100 buildings remain from the early 19th century, but today the area is much more orderly and clean than when the first colonizers arrived here.
+In 1788, the first Europeans set foot on Australian soil at the area of "the Rocks" in Sydney, and from this headland a city began to form.
+Even today, over 100 buildings remain from the early 19th century, but today the area is much more orderly and clean than when the first colonizers came here.
 Stroll the cobbled streets, visit the small galleries and bars and shop at one of the area's markets.

 Sydney the Rocks - one of all attractions in Sydney